lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

     ## Saccharomyces cerevisiae [scer_uniprot]:
     ##  Ids: Uniprot Accession, 259 markers

-These markers can then be mapped to a `MSnSet`’s `featureNames`.
+These markers can then be mapped to an `MSnSet`’s `featureNames`.
 The mouse dataset used here has Uniprot IDs stored as the `featureNames` (see `head(featureNames(hl))`) and the names of the vector of the mouse markers stored in (`mmus` markers) are also Uniprot IDs (see `head(mrk)`